 Valve castings must undergo pressure testing, and the requirements for their working and usage states determine that they cannot have looseness or shrinkage holes and must have good compactness.
 Therefore, the rationality of the casting and feeding system design is crucial.

-There are two long holes with a diameter of 25mm at both ends of the valve body (which need to be processed).
-With the user’s consent, the long hole with the necked end is not cast, and a manifold feeding and shrinkage system is adopted.
-The top injection vertical pouring is used, and the inner pouring channel is designed as a square with a size of 65mm × 65mm.
-The diameter of the riser is DR = 1.3D, so the top diameter is 110mm.
-The height dimension is calculated according to the Lushi Yang formula, HR = DR(1+0.2h)/D= 135mm, and the cone angle is 58°0.
+We adopt top injection vertical pouring, and the inner pouring channel is designed as a square with dimensions of 65mm × 65mm.
+The diameter of the riser is calculated as DR = 1.3D, resulting in a top diameter of 110mm.
+The height dimension is determined using the Lushi Yang formula: HR = DR(1 + 0.2h)/D = 135mm, with a cone angle of 58°0.

-Since the casting and feeding system has sufficient reserve metal liquid to supply the casting for feeding and shrinkage, there is no looseness or shrinkage holes in the neck, and the process yield is high.
+Thanks to the sufficient reserve metal liquid in our casting and feeding system, it can adequately supply the casting for feeding and shrinkage.
+This ensures that there are no looseness or shrinkage holes in the neck, and the process yield is remarkably high.

 Figure-6-11:Valve wax mold diagram